terraform-cisco-modules/easy-imm/README.md

 ### [Back to Top](#table-of-content)

-## Sub Module - Terraform Registry
+## Sub Modules - Terraform Registry

 If you want to see documentation on Variables for Submodules use the links below: